anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 ## 3.1	Model
 The abstraction model for the NFVI makes use of following layers (only the virtual infrastructure layer will be directly exposed to the VNFs/CNFs):

+<<Figure 4 >>

+The functionalities of each layer are as follows:
+- NFVI hardware profile: This layer consists of physical hardware components such as servers, random access memory, storage devices, network ports, hardware acceleration devices, etc. and their corresponding basic operating systems (BIOS).
+- NFVI software profile: This layer consists of both the host Operating System (OS) responsible for managing the hardware resources of the layer below as well as the virtualization/containerization technology which turns hardware components into a pool of logical resources and dynamically allocates them to the layer above.
+- Virtual infrastructure resources: This layer represents all the infrastructure resources which the NFVI provides to the VNFs/CNFs such as tenants, compute hosts, storage and networks These resources can be managed by the layer above directly or indirectly via an application programming interface or graphical user interface.
+- VNFs/CNFs: This layer consists of virtualized and/or containerized network functions that run on top of a VM or as a Container.
+The virtual infrastructure resources provided by the NFVI can be grouped into four categories as shown in the diagram below:

+<<Figure 5>>

+- tenant: tenants represent an independently manageable logical pool of compute, storage and network resources
+- compute resources: represent virtualised hosts for operating systems and applications
+- storage resources: represent virtualised resources for persisting data
+- network resources: represent virtual resources providing layer 2 and layer 3 connectivity

+The virtualised infrastructure resources related to these categories are listed below:

+###Tenant

+A network function virtualisation infrastructure needs to be capable of supporting multiple tenants and has to isolate sets of infrastructure resources dedicated to specific VNF/CNF workloads from one another.
+Tenants represent an independently manageable logical pool of compute, storage and network resources abstracted from physical hardware.

+**Example**: a tenant within an OpenStack environment or a Kubernetes cluster.